What’s in a weekly share?

 Summer is a busy time, and we know that there are times when you’ll be out of town.
 Our first preference is that you ask a friend to pick up your share.
 What a great way to introduce someone new to the farm!
 (Please be sure to give your friend an orientation before you leave.)
-If you give us enough advance notice, we’re willing to switch around your pick-up day.
+If you give us enough advance notice, we’re willing to switch around your pick-up day or location.

 What do I do if I’m running late or miss my pick-up?

 Farmers are away from the phone most of the distribution day, so sending a message via another member is a good way to reach them at this time.
 If we know you will be late, we or another member can set aside a share for you to pick up outside of the distribution time.
 We cannot replace your share if you miss your pick-up entirely without letting us know.
 At the end of each distribution, the surplus produce is doled out to any members who could use it.
 And the rest goes to the cow and goats!